-Indicted ex-priest accused of sexually assaulting Va. teen in 1979
+Ex-priest indicted, accused of sexually assaulting Va. teen in 1979

 Ryan is listed on the diocesan website as one of the priests accused of abuse there.

-Multiple accusers in Virginia have come forward against Ryan, who also spent time at Catholic University in D.C., a parish in Dayton, Ohio, and outposts for sexually troubled priests in New Mexico and Maryland.
-On his second trip to the United States, beginning in June 1979, he was assigned a second time to Star of the Sea church and school in Virginia Beach, where he worked as a counselor at the school for elementary and middle school children, Australian investigators found during their first probe of Ryan.
+Multiple accusers in Virginia have come forward against Ryan, who also spent time at Catholic University in D.C.; a parish in Dayton, Ohio; and outposts for sexually troubled priests in New Mexico and Maryland.
+On his second trip to the United States, beginning in June 1979, he was again assigned to Star of the Sea church and school in Virginia Beach, where he worked as a school counselor, Australian investigators found during their first probe of Ryan.

 Three men told Australian investigators in 2006 that Ryan abused them when they were 14 and 15 in the rectory of the church and at the home of one teen whose parents were away, the Virginian Pilot reported in 2007.
 The three former students also said Ryan gave them alcohol and marijuana, the Pilot said.